-Doctor Jones will also be one of our speakers at the Modern Homesteading Conference in the summer of 2023.
+Doc Jones was also a speaker at the first annual Modern Homesteading Conference and will be speaking again at the second annual conference in the summer of 2024.
 We have a limited amount of tickets, so if you haven't grabbed yours yet, be sure to do so now!

 Common Misconceptions of Herbal Medicine

-In regards to herbal medicine, almost without exception, any herbs that you can apply to animals, you can also apply to humans.
+In regards to herbal medicine, almost without exception, any herbs that you can apply to animals, you can also apply to humans (more on this below).

 On Doc Jones' website, HomeGrown Herbalist, he's formulated his herbs to be suitable for humans and animals, so the only variant is the dosage.